-The Anfibio AirSail differs by using an inflatable bladder ring inside a fabric rim casing which you inflate via a Boston valve using the same 10-euro mini hand pump you use to top up the boat.
+The Anfibio AirSail differs by using an inflatable bladder ring inside a fabric rim casing which you inflate via a Boston valve with the same 10-euro mini hand pump you use to top up the boat.
 The sail’s outer diameter is 137cm, so the sail is close to 130cm, as stated.
 Surprisingly, it seems to be possible to achieve as effective levels of stiffness to a flexible batten disc sail – a key to consistent performance – while an AirSail packs down to the size of a sleeping pad.
 My WindPaddle folds down to a flat, 40-cm disc which some might find more awkward to pack on the trail, though I can’t say I did.

 Alone, out on the water in windy conditions it would be tricky to deploy the AirSail.
-Assuming a skeg is fitted and the sail’s already hooked to the bow via a couple of mini-karabiners, you need to reach forward to unstrap the sail (hard with a deck zipped up), unfurl to unkink it, plug in your mini pump and give it two dozen jabs to fully inflate – all without being blown to kingdom come or losing your paddle.
-Were I doing this, I’d add a short ‘haul-line’ to the base of the sail so I could pull it back into reach.
-Instead, I chose to do all this by the shore in the lee of a headland.
-This was my back-up plan after a rising wind made it too hard (or increasingly slow) to paddle my Rebel 2K the 15km from Barisdale to the mouth of Loch Hourn.
-I started with my electric Flex Pump but for some reason it didn’t do much, considering the small volume (it was the same later).
-That done, another 15-20 mini-pumps gets the sail rim good and firm (I probably only did 10-15).
-But as mini-pumping from flat only needs 25-30 pumps, you may as well not bother with the added clutter of electric pumping, if that’s an option.
+Assuming a skeg is fitted and the sail’s already clipped to the bow via a couple of mini-karabiners, you need to reach forward to unstrap the sail (hard in my 2K with a deck zipped up), unfurl to unkink it, plug in your mini pump and give it two dozen jabs to fully inflate – all without being blown around or losing your paddle.
+Were I doing this, I’d add a short ‘haul-line’ to the base of the sail so I could pull it back into arm’s reach.
+I chose to do all this by the shore in the lee of a headland.
+I started with my electric Flex Pump but for some reason it didn’t do much, considering the small volume.
+It was the same next time, so in future I’d go straight to mini hand pump which needs around 25 pumps.

 From my experiences with the WindPaddle on kayak and packraft, I was a bit nervous the even bigger AirSail might be a handful.
 I needn’t have worried.
-Funnelled down the steep sided loch, winds gusted to 15mph, but the Rebel 2K with the AirSail was easy to manage in a way the WindPaddle 2 never has been so far.
-And this was with a few more pumps needed in the air ring.
+Funnelled down the steep-sided Loch Hourn, winds gusted to 15mph, but the Rebel 2K with the AirSail was easy to manage in a way the WindPaddle 2 never has been so far on other boats.
+And this was with an under-inflated air ring.
 There was no violent see-sawing from side to side, little need for constant correction and, considering I was out in the middle of a windy sea loch, I felt safe and in control.
 My paddle was leashed to the mooring line but also slipped securely under and out of the way underneath the DeckPack.

 This plain sailing was partly because the 2K could not break into a gallop.
 I doubt I was going much faster than paddling, but it sure was effortless and relaxing.
 Had there been a signal I could have easily updated my profile on Insta or checked the forecast.
-The 4km which had taken me an increasingly slower 80 minutes, was covered downwind in an effortless 60 minutes I also think the low centre of gravity of the loaded 2K helped it sit on the water and – crucially – the lack of slack between the sail and boat fittings kept the under-inflated sail in check.
-I must try this on the kayak next time.
-I usually hook the sail to the slack deck lines in a bid to gain a bit more height; that could have been my problem all along.
+The 4km which had taken me an increasingly slower 80 minutes, was covered downwind in an effortless 60 minutes I also think the low centre of gravity of the loaded 2K helped it sit on the water and – crucially – the lack of slack between the sail and boat fittings kept the under-inflated sail from swaying.
+I must try this taught rigging on the kayak next time; that could have been my problem all along.

-With the line clipped to you, it’s easy to try and add a bit of speed by paddling as well, but the packraft hull shape holds you back; at best paddling will keep you warm and might add a tiny bit of speed and will help keep you warm.
+With the line out of your hands it’s easy to try and add a bit of speed by paddling as well, but at best this might add a tiny bit of speed and will help keep you warm.
 You do notice that not paddling can chill you.
-Once you’ve had a good look around, sailing slowly might even be said to be a little boring, after being used to having to paddle every hard-won metre.
+Once you’ve had a good look around, after being used to having to paddle every hard-won metre, sailing slowly might even be said to be a little boring unless the winds are strong,.
 But on a long day on a multi-day tour, you’ll welcome the break when you get a chance, as we did on Knoydart.

-Having said all that, assuming it performs near-identically, I still think I’d choose the cheaper, same weight, batten-rimmed PackSail.
+Having used the AirSail and paddled alongside one, I still think I’d choose the cheaper, same weight/ø, batten-rimmed PackSail.
 For me the value in being able to stow or release a sail in a few seconds is not offset by the slight awkwardness of needing to stash a 40-cm disc.
 But it’s nice to have the choice.